CezarsHub/CezarsHub/README.md

+## About me:
 - 👋 Hi, I’m Cezary N
+- 🇵🇱 I'm from Poland
-- 👀 I’m interested in agile project management
+- 👀 I’m interested in: Agile project management
-- 🌱 I’m currently learning Harvard CS50 Introduction to Computer Science course
+- 🌱 I’m currently learning: Harvard CS50 Introduction to Computer Science course
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- ⚡ Fun fact: ...
+- ⚡ Hobbies: Calisthenics, Hiking, Travels, Thrillers

 <!---
 CezarsHub/CezarsHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.